//

 PUMA cut the operational overhead required to manage payment integrations across markets, freeing its engineering team from routine maintenance work.

-Faster time to live for new markets and projects
+75% faster time to live in new markets and projects

 With Payrails handling the integration layer, PUMA could launch new payment projects and enter new markets faster, without rebuilding provider connections from scratch.